Laptop: Adoption by users

 Battery-powered portable computers had just 2% worldwide market share in 1986.
 However, laptops have become increasingly popular, both for business and personal use.
-Around 109 million notebook PCs shipped worldwide in 2007, a growth of 33% compared to 2006.
-In 2008 it was estimated that 145.9 million notebooks were sold, and that the number would grow in 2009 to 177.7 million.
 The third quarter of 2008 was the first time when worldwide notebook PC shipments exceeded desktops, with 38.6 million units versus 38.5 million units.
+In 2023, it was estimated that 166 million laptops were sold, and in the first quarter of 2024, around 64% of personal computers sold were laptops or detachable tablets.
 Due to the advent of tablets and affordable laptops, many computer users now have laptops due to the convenience offered by the device.